Snapchat Safety Center

 As Snapchat has grown over the years, your privacy and safety have always been top of mind.
 That said, there are some steps you can take to make sure you stay extra safe!

-- If you ever need to report something, just press and hold on whatever Snap you're viewing, and then tap the 🏳️ button to reach out to us.
+If you ever need to report something, just press and hold on whatever Snap you're viewing, and then tap the 'Report Snap' button to reach out to us.
 You can also report a Snapchat safety concern on the web.

-- Additional Help: Check out NetSmartz for more information on cyberbullying.
-Snapchat is also partnered with the Crisis Text Line to provide additional support and resources to Snapchatters in the US.
+Additional Help: Snapchat is also partnered with the Crisis Text Line to provide additional support and resources to Snapchatters in the US.
 Just text KIND to 741741 to chat with a live, trained crisis counselor at Crisis Text Line.
 This service is free and available 24/7!

-- Manage Your Discover Content: On Discover, you can watch friends' Stories, Publisher Stories, Shows, and Our Stories to learn about things going on around the world!
+Manage Your Discover Content: On Discover, you can watch friends' Stories, Publisher Stories, Shows, and Snap Map to learn about things going on around the world!
 You can also decide what Discover content you'd like to see.

-- For You: Here you'll find a growing list of recommended Stories from publishers and creators you don't subscribe to yet — as well as Sponsored Stories, and Stories from our community around the world.
-If you really don't like a certain Story you come across, you can always hold down on it and tap 'See less like this' to hide that Story and others like it.
+Discover: Here you'll find a growing list of recommended Stories from publishers and creators you don't subscribe to yet — as well as Sponsored Stories, and Stories from our community around the world.
+If you really don't like a certain Story you come across, you can always hold down on it and tap 'Hide' to hide that Story and others like it.

-- Hiding Stories on Discover: You can always hide any Story that you don't want to see.
-Just press and hold on a Story, and tap 'See less like this'.
+Hiding Stories on Discover: You can always hide any Story that you don't want to see.
+Just press and hold on a Story, and tap 'Hide'.

-- Reporting Stories on Discover: If you come across something inappropriate on Discover, please reach out to us!
-Just press and hold on the inappropriate Snap, and tap the 🏳️ button to report it.
+Reporting Stories on Discover: If you come across something inappropriate on Discover, please reach out to us!
+Just press and hold on the inappropriate Snap, and tap the 'Report Snap' button to report it.

-- Age Minimum: Snapchat was made for people 13 and older.
+Age Minimum: Snapchat was made for people 13 and older.
 If you have a child under 13 using Snapchat, please reach out to us with your child's username and verification of your relationship.
-We'll see what we can do!